madworx/blueprint-terraform-gpg/README.md

 Create the Terraform configuration, `hetzner.tf`:

-(In the example below, we're using `perl` to perform expansion of the previously set environment variables -- you can of course create this file by yourself and fill in the details manually)
+(In the example below, we're using `perl` to perform expansion of the previously set environment variables -- you can, of course, create this file by yourself and fill in the details manually)

 ``` shell
 $ perl -ne 's#%([^%]+)%#$ENV{"$1"}#e;print' > "hetzner.tf" <<'EOT'